 Disclaimer

-This flashlight was provided by Light Painting Paradise for a review, for which I’ve been a brand ambassador since 2020.
+Prototypes and the production version of this flashlight were provided by Light Painting Paradise for a review and testing.
+I’ve been a brand ambassador for Light Painting Paradise since 2020.

 The official name is the rather lengthy Light Painting Paradise LightPainter - Ryu's Lightworks V2.
 During this review I'll refer to the light as the LightPainter V2.
 Light painters are likely to refer to the light as the Ryu's V2.